Fort Greely, Alaska

 A Ground-Based Interceptor, designed to destroy incoming Intercontinental ballistic missiles, is lowered into its silo at the missile defense complex at Fort Greely, Alaska, July 22, 2004.

 Fort Greely is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
 It is home to the Fort Greely military installation.
-At the 2010 census the population was 539, up from 461 in 2000.
+As of the 2020 census, Fort Greely had a population of 309.

 Geography

 Fort Greely is located at (63.905016, -145.554566).
 Fort Greely is located 5 mi south of Delta Junction on the Richardson Highway.
 According to the United States Census Bureau, the CDP has a total area of 169.7 sqmi.
 169.4 sqmi of it is land and 0.4 sqmi of it (0.21%) is water.

 Army Nuclear Power Program

 Because of its remote location, Fort Greely was chosen as one of the first US military posts to have a compact, nuclear power reactor to generate heat and electricity, under the auspices of the Army Nuclear Power Program.
 A nuclear power plant, designated the SM-1A was flown in and installed between 1960–62, and was based on the Army's first prototype reactor, the SM-1 at Fort Belvoir, Virginia.
 SM-1A pressurized-water reactor reached initial criticality on March 13, 1962, and was shut down in 1972: the reactor core was removed and sent to the Savannah River nuclear site.